gl-inet/docs3.x/docs/tutorials/cloud.md

 Senerio 1: A company has dozens of branch offices that they wish to join in a single private network to share resources.

-Senerio 2: A company has a close relationship with a partner company, the Site to Site allows the companies to work together in a secure, shared network environment while preventing access to their separate internets.
+Senerio 2: A company has a close relationship with a partner company, the Site to Site allows the companies to work together in a secure, shared network environment.

 Senerio 3: A family has IP camera and when they are not at home, the Site to Site allows to remote access the IP camera.